Quadratic Spline Interpolation

 .
 This method is slightly better than linear interpolation, but not as good as using a quadratic spline.
 I tested it out and the results were disappointing.
 I searched my computational physics and numerical analysis textbooks and searched the web, but I couldn't find what I was looking for, so I derived the method myself.
 My final result was

-It is possible to approximate the value of the function at
+It is possible to approximate the value of the function at using a Taylor expansion by swapping

 with